google/agi/devices.md

 Samsung Galaxy Note 10 series       | Qualcomm® Adreno™ 640 and Arm® Mali™ G76
 Samsung Galaxy Note 20 series       | Qualcomm® Adreno™ 650 and Arm® Mali™ G77
 Samsung Galaxy S21 series           | Qualcomm® Adreno™ 660 and Arm® Mali™ G78
+OPPO Find X3 Pro                    | Qualcomm® Adreno™ 660
+OPPO Find X3                        | Qualcomm® Adreno™ 650
+OPPO Reno 6 Pro+                    | Qualcomm® Adreno™ 650

 These devices do not support AGI yet but will offer support in the near future:

 Device name                         | GPU name
 ----------------------------------- | -------------------
-OPPO Find X3 Pro                    | Qualcomm® Adreno™ 660
-OPPO Find X3                        | Qualcomm® Adreno™ 650
+N/A                                 | N/A

 More devices will be added to the list as they get upgraded to Android 11.